-Safer Community provides services to La Trobe students who experience complex and traumatic circumstances during their studies, including mental health crises, sexual assault, and family violence.
+Our safer community team provides support if you experience complex and traumatic circumstances during your studies, including mental health crises, sexual assault and family violence.

-To build on the existing support we can offer students, Safer Community (formally Safer Community) collaborated with the Visual Art program in Bendigo to develop postcard messages, featuring student artwork, that offers positive messages such as strength, hope, self-love, taking one day at a time, and overcoming obstacles to empower students in coping, recovery and healing.
+To build on the existing support we can offer students, Safer Community (formally Safer Community) collaborated with the Visual Art program in Bendigo.
+We developed postcard messages, featuring student artwork, that offers positive messages such as:

-Safer Community (formally Safer Community) hosted an exhibition at the Bendigo Library on the 12th September 2019 to launch the cards.
-The cards will be displayed at the Bundoora campus Library for a short time, and are shown below.
+Safer Community hosted an exhibition at the Bendigo Library on the 12 September 2019 to launch the cards.
+The cards will be displayed at the Bundoora campus library for a short time and are shown below.

-If you would like to find out more about this project, about Safer Community, or would like to seek support if you are affected by a traumatic experience please feel free to contact us.
+If you would like to find out more about this project, or more about or safer community services, or would like to seek support.
+Please email us at: firstname.lastname@example.org or contact us through our safer community form.